Audio-Solutions/pulse-visualizer/CONFIGURATION.md

 # Pulse Audio Visualizer Configuration Guide

 This guide provides comprehensive documentation for configuring Pulse Audio Visualizer.
-The configuration file is located at `~/.config/pulse-visualizer/config.yml` and uses YAML format.
+The configuration file is located at `~/.config/pulse-visualizer/config.yml` for linux and `C:\Users\<username>\.config\pulse-visualizer\config.yml` for windows and uses YAML format.

 ## Quick Start